 Are you an order taker or a salesperson?
 What do both mean and what is the difference between the two?
 It’s a topic will normally cover on our Consultative Selling Training courses because one approach is all about fact finding and talking about solutions and the other is all about fulfilment.

-The difference between a professional sales person and an order taker is similar to the difference between a vulture and an eagle.
-Whereas, a vulture, sits, perched and waits.
-Waits for a meal to develop and appear, usually by something that has died.
-It then meanders over and scavenges the rotting carcass, and barley survives in a state of half-starvation.
+The difference between a professional salesperson and an order taker is like the difference between a vulture and an eagle.
+A vulture, sits, perched, and waits.
+It waits for a meal to develop and appear, usually by something that has died.
+It then meanders over and scavenges the rotting carcass, and barely survives in a state of half-starvation.

-Similarly, an order taker sits around and waits for someone to BUY something.
+Similarly, an order taker sits around and waits for someone to buy something.
 The order taker waits for the incoming call.
-Waits for the web lead from the prospect that has a check-in-hand.
+Waits for the web lead from the prospect that has just made an enquiry.
 The order taker waits for the buyer to say, “I’ll take it!”
-The order taker lives on a minimal wage, surviving in a state of half-living.

-The professional sales person however, does not wait.
-The professional sales person goes out, flies around and FINDS opportunities.
-The professional sales person finds prospects who never even thought about buying anything.
-The sales pro then helps the prospect by uncovering problems and exposing needs and desire, and then diagnoses those problems, offers solutions and then solves those problems.
-Thus, the professional sales person lives a life of success and affording the joys of wealth.
+The professional salesperson, however, does not wait.
+The professional salesperson goes out, flies around, and finds opportunities.
+They find prospects who never even thought about buying anything.
+The sales pro then helps the prospect by uncovering problems and exposing needs and desire, and then diagnoses those problems, offers solutions, and then solves those problems.

-1. What percentage of your sales come from prospects that come to YOU, verses how many are the result of outgoing prospecting efforts?
+What percentage of your sales come from prospects that come to you, verses how many are the result of outgoing prospecting efforts?

-2. What percentage of your sales are from lead sources OTHER than your company’s TOP 2 normal lead sources?
+What percentage of your sales are from lead sources other than your company’s top 2 normal lead sources?
 (In other words, how many leads are you finding out of the box?)